MoonHugo/ComfyUI-FFmpeg/README_EN.md

 Encapsulate the commonly used functions of FFmpeg into ComfyUI nodes, making it convenient for users to perform various video processing tasks within ComfyUI.<br>

+## Tips

+You need to install FFmpeg before using this node, the FFmpeg installation method can refer to [here](https://www.bilibili.com/read/cv28108185/?spm_id_from=333.999.0.0&jump_opus=1)

 ## Installation

 #### Method 1: